Yosemite Hikes masthead (Washburn Point)

 Crowd Factor: As with any trail that starts in Yosemite Valley, this one has plenty of people on it.
 It's got a friendlier vibe than the fall-out-of-your-car-and-you're-there attractions, though, because of the strenuousnosity of this hike.
 Your fellow hikers know they might need your help to carry them back down the trail again.

 Difficulty: High.
-It's a long, steep climb from the valley floor to the valley rim, and we rate it an 8 out of 10.
+It's a long, steep climb from the valley floor to the valley rim, and easily rates an 8 out of 10.
 Consider this question: would you climb the stairs all the way to the top of the Empire State Building?
 Well, in the course of your hike to Upper Yosemite Falls, you'll climb the equivalent of just over two Empire State Buildings.

 Parking: Anywhere near Yosemite Lodge or Yosemite Village will work out well - the day-use lot just south of Yosemite Village is your likeliest bet in this area.
 If you can't find space near the trailhead, you can park just about anywhere in eastern Yosemite Valley and catch a free shuttle to the trailhead.

-Nearest Restrooms: At the trailhead.
-(And in this case, we mean the Lower Yosemite Falls trailhead.)
+Nearest Bathrooms: At the trailhead (meaning, in this case, the Lower Yosemite Falls trailhead).
 There are no bathrooms along the trail itself.

 Nearest Snacks: At Yosemite Village, half a mile to the east.